Sandalwood is one of the most popular natural aromatics on the planet.

 Synonyms: Chandan, East Indian sandalwood, white sandalwood, yellow sandalwood, the Great Receiver (due to the oils ability to absorb the aromatic molecules of other oils, hence its use in true Indian “Attars”).

-Origin: India, Indonesia, Ceylon, Australia, Pacific Islands, etc. The finest quality comes from the forests of India; Karnataka, Mysore, Tamil Nadu, Kerala and Andhra Pradesh.
+Origin: India, Indonesia, Ceylon, Australia, Hawaii, and some South Pacific Islands.
+The finest quality comes from the forests of India; Karnataka, Mysore, Tamil Nadu, Kerala and Andhra Pradesh.

 Parts Used: heartwood, roots.